nrjais/sanchaar/Readme.md

 **Important:** Since the app is not notarized by Apple, you'll need to remove the quarantine attribute after downloading:

-1. Download the `.dmg` or `.tar.gz` file
+1. Download the `.dmg` file
-2. If using DMG: Open it and drag Sanchaar to Applications
+2. Open the DMG and drag Sanchaar to Applications
 3. Remove the quarantine attribute:
    ```bash
    xattr -cr /Applications/Sanchaar.app